 The HHS educational day runs from 7:30am to 2:15pm.
 The typical school day is divided into five academic blocks plus one Advisory period.
-Lunch is determined by the 4th block teacher on the regular bell schedule or 3rd block teacher on the 2-hour late schedule.
+Lunch is determined by the 4th block teacher on the regular bell schedule or 6rd block teacher on the 2-hour early out schedule.